yingding/docker-spark/docker/deployment/systemd.md

 use `sudo chmod 755 /etc/init.d/sparkd`

 ## Activate spard for run level files on ubuntu
-use `sudo systemctl enable sparkd`
+Notice reload doesn't work for a none native service use `sudo systemctl disable sparkd` use `sudo systemctl enable sparkd`

 ## Testing